skeoj/skeoj/README.md

 - 👋 Hi, I’m @skojr (they/ them)
 - 👀 I’m interested in web development, open source software, and everything else I can get my hands on!
-- 🌱 I’m currently learning Javascript and working on creating fun API's.
+- 🌱 I’m currently learning Javascript and working some awesome API's.
 - 💞️ I'll be ready to collaborate in the somewhat near-ish future.
 - 📫 You can reach me at jdevnet@protonmail.com